-- CV, Track Record, State of the art: Make sure that your own contributions (e.g. in important co-authored papers) are clearly visible. - The potential for research independence of the PI should be evident throughout the proposal, i.e. not only shown in the CV and Track Record, but also in B1 and B2, for instance when presenting preliminary work/data (e.g. "As we could show in [ref.x]..."). - Your leadership potential should be clearly reflected in the CV/Track record, e.g., if applicable, in terms of [co-]supervision/guidance of Master/PhD students.
-The requirement of a habilitation in Austria for formal supervision can be explained briefly. - Up to 5 representative publications should be listed in the track record for Starters (see Work Programme 2022).
+- CV, Track Record, State of the art: Make sure that your own contributions (e.g. in important co-authored papers) are clearly visible. - The potential for research independence of the PI should be evident throughout the proposal, i.e. not only shown in the CV and Track Record, but also in B1 and B2, for instance when presenting preliminary work/data (e.g. "As we could show in [ref.x]..."). - Your leadership potential should be well reflected in the CV/Track record, e.g., if applicable, in terms of [co-]supervision/guidance of Master/PhD students.
+The requirement of a habilitation in Austria for formal supervision can be explained briefly.
+While the bullet point on supervision has been removed from the CV template for the Starting Grant Call 2023, we suggest to provide information on (co-)supervision experience if applicable, e.g. embedded in a short narrative text in the Track Record Section. - Up to 5 representative publications should be listed in the track record for Starters (see Work Programme 2023 and below).